davidleon123/Book-Assistant/README.md

 The emphasis is here on the cost effectiveness and ease-of-use of the system.

 For demonstration purposes, the application is currently using two freely available javascript books.
 Questions should thus be about Javascript.
 If a question is not about Javascript or if the answer cannot be found in the source material, the RAG will answer that it does not know.

-Questions end with a word of encouragement for the student to keep learning.
+Answers end with a word of encouragement for the student to keep learning.

 ## Technical solution

 The solution is based on open-source components.
 It is using chroma as a vector database, langchain to build the RAG chain and Django as a front end.
+The RAG chain is currently made of the chroma database chained to a call to the GPT3.5 API.
+In future, the API could possibly be replace with a small edge LLM.

 The solution is hosted in a virtual private server on the cloud.